tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 the only important thing about design is how it relates to people.

 a design isn't finished until somebody is using it.

+Each of these techniques requires a successively greater commitment, but a knife gets sharper as its blade is ground finer.
+Successive distillation of a domain model produces an asset that gives the project speed, agility, and precision of execution.

+Creating distinctive software comes back to a stable team accumulating specialized knowledge and crunching it into a rich model

+Generic Subdomains reduce the clutter in the Core Domain, leaving it focused on what is more important.

+Cohesive Mechanisms are used to encapsulate complex operations used by the Domain.

 **still under constructions**
 **Next Steps:**